kmstr87/Linux-System-Monitoring-Tool/README.md

         of the printed statments will be out of order.
 (In the terminal, run "clear")

 - *Aside: for next example, the compiled code will be called prog1.*
+- ~ prog1 will print the program info, system info, user info, memory info, and cpu info in order.
-- ~ prog1 will print:
+- ~ prog1 --tdelay=2 8 1 will run the program with 8 samples and 1 sec delay between
+- ~ prog1 --user --system is equal to ~prog1